-If a student chooses to take the CR/NC option, they must make this choice during the CR/NC time frame, which can be found on the Registrar's current Academic Calendar.
+If a student chooses to take the CR/NC option, they must make this choice during the CR/NC time frame, which can be found on the Registrar's current Academic Calendar at https://registrar.ku.edu/academic-calendar.
 This period typically begins after the last day to add a class and runs for approximately two weeks.
 This process must be initiated at the COGA office.